Are you looking to build an online community that thrives with engagement?

-There are no scam filters in Telegram.
-Some keywords and external links can be blocked to prevent spam, but not much can be done.
-So you need to put-in more efforts to monitor the community to avoid the spam content.
+There are no spam filters in Telegram.
+Some keywords and external links can be blocked to prevent spam, but little can be done.
+So you need to put in more effort to monitor the community to avoid the spam content.

 Top brands like Kajabi and Thinkific have hosted their private communities on Facebook itself.
-It is more likely that the customers of these platforms will be interested in joining these communities, and they can ask their queries/problems, and get solutions from company owners or other customers.
+The customers of these platforms will likely be interested in joining these communities, and they can ask their queries/problems and get solutions from company owners or other customers.

-For managing the group you can add moderators, and add welcome messages when new members join.
+To manage the group, you can add moderators and welcome messages when new members join.
 You can take a look at the group’s insights to see how the members are engaging.
-You can use Facebook Live to connect with members in real-time and have live QA sessions, to provide more value for customers.
+You can use Facebook Live to connect with members in real time and have live QA sessions to provide more value for customers.

-There are several disadvantages of using Facebook groups for building communities:
+There are several disadvantages to using Facebook groups for building communities:

 - You have no control over the organization of posts and how your groups should appear.

 - Facebook wants its users to stay on its platform.
-Due to their algorithm, there will be more distractions with their ads, newsfeed, and posts.
-As a result, users will lose focus and it will affect community performance.
+Due to their algorithm, there will be more distractions with their ads, newsfeeds, and posts.
+As a result, users will lose focus, affecting community performance.

-- Suppose you’re using Kajabi to host your courses and memberships, and Facebook groups for your community, users may find it hard to switch between platforms, adding in friction.
+- Suppose you’re using Kajabi to host your courses and memberships and Facebook groups for your community; users may find it hard to switch between platforms, adding friction.

-- Circle.so – Choose Circle.so if you want to build an engaging community.
+- Circle.so: Choose Circle.so if you want to build an engaging community.
 It provides a seamless experience for members.
-Its weekly digests, custom branded apps, live streaming, single sign on features make it worth buying.
+Its weekly digests, custom branded apps, live streaming, and single sign-on features make it worth buying.
 Smart Passive Income and Teachable are among the top brands using Circle to build their communities, proving its value.

-- Mighty Networks – It is best for coaches and course creators who want to create dedicated communities for their courses.
-It has its own course builder so you don’t need to spend additional fees on integrating with LMS platforms.
+- Mighty Networks: It is best for coaches and course creators who want to create dedicated course communities.
+It has its own course builder, so you don’t need to spend additional fees on integrating with LMS platforms.
 It has native live streaming, mobile apps, custom domains, and ambassador programs worth the purchase.

 I hope you found this post on online community platforms helpful.